Nervous workers struggle to adjust to new mask policies

 Some workers have taken to social media to cheer, but many others protested.
 Some don’t trust customers — or their co-workers — to be truthful about their vaccination status since most companies are not requiring proof.
 Others fear they will be judged if they leave their own masks on, even though their reasons for doing so are varied.

-William Stratford, 29, won’t be fully vaccinated until next month, but shoppers and co-workers at the home improvement store where he works have been coming in without a mask even before his store relaxed mask guidelines this week.
+William Stratford, 29, won’t be fully vaccinated until next month, but shoppers and co-workers at the home improvement store where he works had been coming in without a mask even before the CDC put out its latest guidance.

 He has complained to management and eats lunch in his car to avoid mask-less people in the breakroom.
 He gets stares from shoppers and co-workers.

-“I know for a fact people have a negative opinion of me,” said Stratford, who asked that the store where he works not be named out of fear of reprisal.
+“I know for a fact people have a negative opinion of me,” said Stratford of Valley Center, California, who asked that the store where he works not be named out of fear of reprisal.
 “It’s become a divisive issue in the workplace.”

 The CDC last week said fully vaccinated people — those who are two weeks past their final dose of a COVID-19 vaccine — can stop wearing masks outdoors and in most indoor settings.
 The guidance still calls for people who are not fully vaccinated to continue wearing masks indoors, and for everyone to wear them in crowded indoor settings like buses, planes, hospitals, prisons and homeless shelters.